codezakh/DataEnvGym/README.md

 - `OPENAI_API_KEY`

 ## Datasets
 Datasets used for the paper will be automatically downloaded by HuggingFace Datasets.

+### Known Issues

+[MATH](https://github.com/huggingface/lighteval/issues/494) is no longer available on HuggingFace from `lighteval/MATH`.

 ## A Minimal Example
 Here is a simplified example that uses each high-level component of `DataEnvGym` to run an episode in which a data generation agent tries to improve a `gemma-2-2b-it` student model on the MATH dataset.